straubt1/terraform-run-task/README.md

 Use it to learn the Run Task workflow end-to-end or as a starting point for your own tasks.
 It covers all four stages: pre-plan, post-plan, pre-apply, and post-apply.

+Once you have a handle on the approach, be sure to take a look at the [Displaying Run Task Results](Displaying-Run-Task-Results.md) doc to see how to customize the Run Task response and display results in the UI.

 ## What is a Terraform Run Task?

 Run tasks are custom HTTP services that HCP Terraform or Terraform Enterprise can call during specific stages of a Terraform run.
 They enable you to integrate custom validation, compliance checks, notifications, or any other logic into your Terraform workflow.